bgdnyrmln/developen/README.md

   Courses will be divided into well-organized modules that guide users from beginner to more advanced levels in a structured, step-by-step manner.
 Each module will include a balanced mix of theory, quizzes, and practical coding exercises.
 - **Interactive Challenges & Projects**:
   To help learners reinforce their knowledge, **DevelOpen** will feature coding challenges.
 These projects are designed to simulate real-world problems and provide users with the opportunity to apply their coding skills in practical scenarios.

+- **Current progress**:
+  Using Nuxt.js framework.
+  Made some pages, such as main, about, register and started to work on registration system.
+Now registration have hash for passwords and saves all of the data to the json file.
+  Want to add database, will try to figure out how to use laravel.
+  After tweaking registration system and database thingies I'll start to work on online compilier.